mdalmaruf/SAS-Tutorial/SAS  Basic Part 3.md

   where \(\bar{X}\) is the sample mean, \(\mu\) is the population mean, \(s\) is the sample standard deviation, and \(n\) is the sample size.
 - **Interpretation**:
   - A **large t-value** indicates a large difference between the sample mean and the population mean.
-- **Example**: A t-value of -5.74 indicates that the sample mean is 5.74 standard errors below the hypothesized population mean.
+- **Example**: In testing whether the average salary of factory workers is $50,000, a t-value of -5.74 indicates that the sample mean salary is 5.74 standard errors below $50,000.
+This suggests a significant difference from the hypothesized mean.
 - **Usage**: The t-value helps assess whether the observed difference is significant compared to the variability in the data.

 ### Summary:
 - **p-value**: Indicates the significance of the results.
 A small p-value (≤ 0.05) suggests rejecting the null hypothesis.
 - **t-value**: Measures the size of the difference relative to the variation in the sample data.
 A large absolute t-value suggests a significant difference.

 # Distribution, Skewness, and Kurtosis